Your Guide to SDS Authoring as a Supplier in Canada

 The hazard classification process begins with collecting samples of your hazardous product.
 You need to obtain and provide representative samples for laboratories and conduct proper analysis.

-Best practises when choosing a lab for your hazardous product analysis
+Best practices when choosing a lab for your hazardous product analysis

 Use an accredited, independent, off-site laboratory to do your analyses.